-Release 10 of PCRE2 is distributed under the terms of the "BSD" licence, as specified below, with one exemption for certain binary redistributions.
+Releases 10.00 and above of PCRE2 are distributed under the terms of the "BSD" licence, as specified below, with one exemption for certain binary redistributions.
 The documentation for PCRE2, supplied in the "doc" directory, is distributed under the same terms as the software itself.
 The data in the testdata directory is not copyrighted and is in the public domain.